 where the results from different heads are combined together.
 Then, it applies layer normalization, residual connections and fully connected layers in order to obtain the attended representation of the input tokens.
 With both approaches, we explore the effect of the attention alignment calculation $f$ for different VL tasks with the following five different alignment score functions.
 We also include \textbf{Cosine similarity}-based attention for only Text-and-Image Matching as it is widely used in that specific domain.

 \textbf{Dot product attention} It was proposed in NMT~\cite{bahdanau2015neural} to compute vector similarity between encoder hidden states and decoder hidden states.
-This function \cite{luong-etal-2015-effective} has been widely adopted as $f$ in the cross attention mechanism as shown in Equation \ref{attention-score}.
+This function \cite{luong-etal-2015-effective} has been widely adopted as $f$ in the cross-attention mechanism as shown in Equation \ref{attention-score}.

 \textbf{Scaled dot product attention} The higher dimension of data representation would lead to the smaller gradient of softmax function.
-Hence, the scaling factor was introduced by \cite{vaswani2017transformer}, and applied to the self attention-based VL approaches as represented in Equation \ref{sa-attention}.
+Hence, the scaling factor was introduced by \cite{vaswani2017transformer}, and applied to the self-attention-based VL approaches as represented in Equation \ref{sa-attention}.

 \textbf{General attention} Along with dot product attention, general attention \cite{luong-etal-2015-effective} received lots of interest as an alternative alignment calculation method that computes attention score using an extra learnable matrix to linearly transform $K$ into the same embedding space as $Q$.
 This can be considered as one of the neural network based methods mentioned in Section~\ref{sec:related}.